History of the NHS: From Tudor England to Brexit Britain

 In a world dominated by Brexit, economic uncertainty and short-term, headline-grabbing political games, we would probably do well to remember the long story of the NHS.
 In many ways, it’s a story of Britain and a story of medicine itself.
 It was born, not from violence and division, but in spite of it.
 In opposition to it.

 The NHS is humanity making itself heard among the echoes of marching boots and silver coins.
-It’s aid for the sake of aid.
+It’s an aid for the sake of aid.
 It’s toiling without hope of riches and glory.
 It’s a Britain that cares about its citizens’ rights to life, dignity and medical help.
 It reminds us what medicine is meant to do for everyone, be they rich or poor.

 Interested in learning Medicine or Biology?

 Are you intrigued by the history of the NHS?
 Does the field of Medicine or the science behind living organisms attract your interest?
 Why not sign up for our Biology or Medicine Summer School?
-There you’ll explore in-depth topics in medicine technology.
+There you’ll explore in-depth topics in medical technology.